Phrenzi/slate/source/index.html.md

 ## Auth Header

-after authenticate ( for example, sign in api call), the header from api response will have following 4 tags, we call it `Auth Header`, client need to extract out `Auth Header`, and use it in next api call.
+after authenticate ( for example, sign in api call), the header from api response will have following 5 tags, we call it `Auth Header`, client need to extract out `Auth Header`, and insert it in header of next api call.
 For a exmaple of Auth Header, please have a look at right hand side.

+Noted: Any client can easily extract out this `Auth Header` exchange logic into a library and shared it out.

 * access-token
 * token-type
 * client
 * expiry
+* uid